 - With slotted spoon, remove all ingredients from sauce pan to electric blender.
 Add about 1 cup water so blender blades will move easily.
 Pulse until smooth.
+Strain out and discard solid pieces, leaving the liquid.
 Set aside.

 - Rinse and dry sauce pan or use a different one.
 With a whisk, mix together oil and flour briskly until smooth.
 Place pan on stovetop at medium heat.
 Cook, stirring almost constantly, until lightly browned, about 5-7 minutes.

-- Slowly stir in three cups water.
+- Stir in liquid sauce from blender until smooth.
+Slowly stir in three cups water.
 Be careful when you first start pouring.
 There will be a lot of hot steam.

 - Stir in remaining ingredients.
 The bouillon already has a lot of salt so, if you want to reduce the sodium, leave out the extra salt.

 - Bring to boil, then reduce heat and cook for about 5-7 minutes until slightly thickened.

 Percent Daily Values are based on a 2000 calorie diet.
 All amounts are estimates and 24Bite® takes no responsibility for actual figures since calculations vary by packaging and supplier.
 Please calculate the amounts yourself based on package labeling if you have specific dietary requirements.
 24Bite®, Kim Guzman or Christian Guzman shall not be liable for adverse reactions or any other outcome resulting from the use of recipes or recommendations on this website or actions you take as a result.